gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 export default Header
 ```

-Note that this is where we define our array of search indices and pass it as a prop to `Search`.
+Note that this is where you define your array of search indices and pass it as a prop to `Search`.

 If everything works as expected, running `gatsby develop` should now give you some instant search magic looking something like in the video below!
 You can also play around with it [here](https://janosh.io/blog).